bwearp/simple-ha-pair/README.md

 $ git pull

 You will notice there is also a reset.yml playbook to reset the devices to factory defaults.<br>
-To run the reset.yml playbook: <br>
+To run the reset.yml playbook as root: <br>
 $ ansible-playbook reset.yml